-But if you’re looking for a bit of history and culture, there are also plenty of museums, restaurants, bars and sporting events to keep you entertained during your stay.
+But if you’re looking for a bit of culture and entertainment, there are also plenty of museums, restaurants, bars and sporting events to keep you entertained during your stay.

 Depending on the time of year you plan to visit, you might even catch the famous Calgary Stampede that takes place annually in July.